 Well!
-Not bad to come to this country, some of the remotest imaginable of all inland countries.
-We first went into a national park.
+Not bad to come to Mongolia, some of the remotest imaginable of all inland countries.
+We first went to the Gorkhi Terelj National Park.

 Monday, 30.5, Gorkhi Terelj National Park

 The train rolled into Ulaanbaatar in the morning.
 We had been through an extraordinarily boring border control last night.
 Some of the Mongolian merchants were thrown off, with all their packing and in great despair.
 Mobile phones went hot I noticed, and I also believe I saw a tear in the eye of a bag seller.
 If they were detained afterwards, or just thrown off, I do not know.

 The staff locked the toilets and created despair among my fellow travellers, even though we were prepared for it.
 Police and customs officials checked all possible hiding spaces to find out what the passengers had with them.
 Several dogs came along the corridor, a small and cosy one, too.
 Probably drug dogs, but it could also be the dogs that were trained to look for bombs.
 Russia is a country that really has faced terrorism, but now the train was departing for Mongolia, so I don’t know.

 We had a long stay on the Russian side, until we could advance across no man’s land and into Mongolia.
 The Mongolian control was thorough, as well, but finally we were able to leave the border area and passengers could go to the bathroom.
 It was a relief for many in a double sense.

 We were able to sleep through the night and finally rolled into the nation’s capital early in the morning.
 Before that we saw from a distance these “gers”, the traditional houses or tents.
 I thought they were called “yurt”, but that is the Russian name for them.
 They were scattered around the terrain, a very wavy landscape, with rather rounded mountain peaks that surrounded a vast plateau.
 There were herds of cows, but also paved roads.

 Immediately off for a national park